 This next city god is based primarily in Chinese religion and Chinese society as a tutelary god or, in this sense, a god that is the guardian of a particular place.
 In the very beginning, worship practices revolved around honoring a vague trench deity, since trenches were the main line of defense prior to the construction of walls.
 The conception of Cheng Huang Shen can be traced back to the adulation of this divine being.

 Frequently in practice, a local government official would be deified as the city’s Cheng Huang Shen following their death.
 Though, not just any governmental figure was chosen for godhood.
-What would tend to be the case is that the selected official would have served their city with prestige: This would ensure the gods’ filiality and hegemony to the town.
+What would tend to be the case is that the elected official would have served their city with prestige: This would ensure the gods’ filiality and hegemony in the town.

 Observed in Angela Zito Modern China, there is a great deal of care between the magistrates at the helm of a specific locale and their respective city god.
 For those looking to garner a more in-depth look at the functionality of patron gods in both late imperial China and modern China, the journal is currently published online by Sage Publications.